-The fire, which was controversially blamed on a young Dutch communist named Marinus van der Lubbe, was used by Adolf Hitler and the Nazi party to consolidate power.
-The German parliament was subsequently suspended and the Reichstag Building fell into disrepair.
+The fire, which was attributed to a young Dutch communist named Marinin van der Lubbe was managed to exploit by Adolf Hitler and the Nazi party.
+The German parliament was then dissolved and the building of the Reichstag became dilapidated.

 Architectural Marvels: The Dome and Glass Facade